F-1 students may be eligible for employment while maintaining active F-1 status.

 Employment is defined as any services rendered in exchange for money or other benefits or compensation.

-Please contact the WSU Office of International Programs Global Services Department if you have any questions.
+Please contact the WSU Office of International Programs International Student and Scholar Services if you have any questions.

 Get authorization before you work.
 You must obtain appropriate employment authorization before you engage in any type of employment.